DarrenKirby/cozenage/README.md

 There is also a bit more in depth guide as part of the [Cozenage documentation](https://darrenkirby.github.io/cozenage/howto/installation.html)

+## Running Cozenage

+To interpret a Scheme file (typically with an .scm or .ss extension, although Cozenage will attempt to run any file argument as Scheme code) just add the file name after and options:

+    $ ./cozenage -l write,file my_program.scm

+To run the REPL just run the program with no arguments:

+    $ ./cozenage -l write,file

 ## Builtin procedures (scheme base)